gateweaver/gateweaver/packages/docs/blog/2024/05/11/openai-react-tutorial.md

 If you don't have a backend server or prefer not to set one up just to handle requests to the OpenAI API, you can use [Gateweaver](https://github.com/gateweaver/gateweaver).
 This API Proxy allows you to route requests through a secure server without writing any backend code.

 In this tutorial, we'll show you how to use OpenAI's API in a React app without exposing your API key by using Gateweaver to proxy requests to the API.
-We will build a simple React app where users can ask questions and receive answers from the OpenAI API, utilizing the OpenAI Node.js library client-side while securely routing API requests through Gateweaver to protect your API key.
+We will build a simple React app where users can ask questions and receive answers, utilizing the OpenAI Node.js library client-side while securely routing API requests through Gateweaver to protect your API key.

 The complete source code for this tutorial is available on [GitHub](https://github.com/gateweaver/gateweaver/tree/main/examples/openai-react).